xsf/xmpp.org/content/blog/2022-03-05_newsletter.md

 Mellium Co-op has released [v0.21.0](https://pkg.go.dev/mellium.im/xmpp@v0.21.0) and [v0.21.1](https://pkg.go.dev/mellium.im/xmpp@v0.21.1) of the [melium.im/xmpp](https://mellium.im/xmpp/) library for Go!
 Highlights for this release include basic support for
 PubSub and PEP as well as In-Band Bytestreams.
 More information can be found in the [release announcement](https://opencollective.com/mellium/updates/new-release-mellium-im-xmpp-v0-21-0).
 Version 0.21.1 fixes a security issue that was discovered in the websocket package and should be preferred when updating.
 For more information see [CVE-2022-24968](https://mellium.im/cve/cve-2022-24968/).
-[Mellium Dev Communiqué](https://opencollective.com/mellium/updates/dev-communique-for-february-2022):
-This month saw the release of several new packages including an integration testing package for slixmpp, support for PEP Native
-Bookmarks, better support for various cryptographic hashes, and support for entity capabilities.

 [Slixmpp 1.8.0](https://lab.louiz.org/poezio/slixmpp/-/releases/slix-1.8.0) has been released, which adds compatibility with python 3.10, as well as a lot of improvements related to typing and async under the hood.